Medically reviewed by Drugs.com. Last updated on Sep 12, 2022.

 Chemical Class: Salicylate, Non-Aspirin

-Diflunisalis a nonsteroidal anti-inflammatory drug (NSAID) used to treat mild to moderate pain, and helps to relieve symptoms of arthritis (osteoarthritis and rheumatoid arthritis), such as inflammation, swelling, stiffness, and joint pain. diflunisal does not cure arthritis and will help you only as long as you continue to take it .
+Diflunisal is a nonsteroidal anti-inflammatory drug (NSAID) used to treat mild to moderate pain, and helps to relieve symptoms of arthritis (eg, osteoarthritis and rheumatoid arthritis), including inflammation, swelling, stiffness, and joint pain.
+Diflunisal does not cure arthritis and will help you only as long as you continue to take it.